Approximating Sparse Matrices and their Functions using Matrix-vector products: Numerical Illustrations

 \section{Numerical Illustrations}

 Here we illustrate \RB{} and \RS{} using numerical experiments.
 In all experiments, we use $20$ iterations of a polynomial Krylov method and $50$ sample points for the contour integration from method 2 of \cite{matveccontour} to evaluate the matrix-vector products with $f(\mtx{A})$.
-In all of the plots, the $x$-axis denotes the number of matrix-vector products $s$, i.e. $\mtx{x}\mapsto f(\mtx{A})\mtx{x}$, and the $y$-axis denotes the relative error in the $2$-norm with respect to $f(\mtx{A})$ obtained by dense arithmetic in MATLAB, i.e., \texttt{expm}, \texttt{sqrtm} and \texttt{logm}.
+The contour integration requires the knowledge of the largest and smallest eigenvalues of $\mtx{A}$.
+We assume that these eigenvalues are known a priori.
+In all of the plots, the $x$-axis denotes the number of matrix-vector products $s$, i.e. $\mtx{x}\mapsto f(\mtx{A})\mtx{x}$.
+Note that this refers to the matrix-vector products with $f(\mtx{A})$, not with $\mtx{A}$.
+If computing $\vct{x}\mapsto f(\mtx{A})\vct{x}$ requires $m$ matrix-vector products with $\mtx{A}$, then approximating $f(\mtx{A})$ in our experiments requires a total of $ms$ matrix-vector products with $\mtx{A}$.
+The $y$-axis denotes the relative error in the $2$-norm with respect to $f(\mtx{A})$ obtained by dense arithmetic in MATLAB, i.e., \texttt{expm}, \texttt{sqrtm} and \texttt{logm}.
 Here, we plot the relative error $\|f(\mtx{A})-\widehat{f(\mtx{A}})\|_2/\|f(\mtx{A})\|_2$ instead of the absolute error $\|f(\mtx{A})-\widehat{f(\mtx{A}})\|_2$ to provide a clearer, scale-invariant view of our numerical results.
 For \RS, the sparsity parameter $k$ is chosen to be $8$ times smaller than the number of matrix-vector products, i.e., $s = 8k$ and the sensing operator $\mtx{Y}$ is Gaussian.
 The experiments were conducted in MATLAB version 2021a using double precision arithmetic.